Alethio/ethstats-cli/README.md

 The following commands assume that the Ethereum client is either running locally or in docker with `--net host`.
 For other options you should check out [Options](#options).

-Make a directory to save your ethstats config files.
+Make a directory where your configuration files will be persisted.
 ```sh
 mkdir /opt/ethstats-cli
 ```